 - Next, you must show that the doctor’s negligence caused your injuries.
 Medical malpractice cases often involve patients who were already injured or ill at the time the negligent actions took place, so it can be difficult to assess the extent of the damages caused by the negligence.
 When other factors may raise doubts in court, your attorney must show that the doctor’s negligence more likely than not caused the damages, and not the existing illness or injury.

 - Finally, you must prove that the injury led to specific damages.
 You cannot sue if you did not suffer any harm, even if the doctor made a mistake.
 If an injury caused you physical pain, emotional or mental distress, compounded medical expenses and lost wages from time spent away from work due to the injury, you can claim those things as damages.

 It’s crucial to file a medical malpractice lawsuit as soon as you discover an injury or condition that resulted from the malpractice.
 The statute of limitations, or time you have to file a lawsuit, varies by state.
-Personal injury lawsuits in Pennsylvania fall under a two-year statute of limitations.
-However, some results of medical malpractice are not immediately apparent.
+Medical malpractice lawsuits in Pennsylvania fall under a two-year statute of limitations; however, some results of medical malpractice are not immediately apparent.
 In such cases, a court will likely grant you the ability to file a medical malpractice claim within two years of the discovery date, or the date that your illness or injury noticeably manifested.

 Legal representation is critical to success in medical malpractice lawsuits.
 If you’ve suffered an injury at the hands of a negligent doctor in the Pittsburgh area, connect with Ronald J. Bua & Associates.
-Our team has represented clients for more than 30 years in all manner of personal injury cases, including medical malpractice.
+Our team of medical malpractice attorneys have represented clients for more than 30 years in all manner of personal injury cases, including medical malpractice.
 Contact us to schedule a free, no-obligation case evaluation so we can discuss your options for legal recourse.